Roboy/ravestate/modules/ravestate_verbaliser/README.md

   - "Possible follow up answer"
 ```

-See more examples in resources / sentences
+See more examples in the resources folder under sentences.

 #### Example for Answering the Question: What happened to the Dinosaurs?
 * Create the YAML file: